 The reduction that may be applied to the net income from personal work will be applied in the full amount that corresponds to the amount of the aforementioned net income, without prorating said amount based on the number of days that make up the tax period.

 See, within Chapter 3 , the amounts and requirements of this reduction.

 Whatever the length of the tax period, the amounts of the personal, family and disability minimum will be applied in the corresponding amounts, without prorating based on the number of days of the tax period.

 See, within Chapter 14 , the amounts and requirements of said minimums.

 Reductions in the tax base for contributions to social security systems

 Among the reductions for contributions to social security systems, those established in favor of people with disabilities are included, as well as the protected assets of people with disabilities and the Social Security Mutual Fund for professional athletes.

 The maximum reduction limits for contributions to the aforementioned social security systems, as well as to the protected assets of people with disabilities and to the mutual insurance company for professional athletes, will be applied in their full amounts, regardless of the duration of the tax period. .

 The maximum limits established for certain tax deductions will be applied in their full amount, regardless of the number of days in the tax period.

-Note: In the case of marriages in which the death of one of the spouses occurs, the family minimum for descendants will be prorated equally between both spouses if, on the date of accrual of Personal Income Tax , both spouses would have the right to apply it, regardless of whether the surviving spouse files a joint declaration with the children.
+Note: In the case of marriages in which the death of one of the spouses occurs, the minimum for descendants will be prorated equally between both spouses if, on the date of accrual of Personal Income Tax , Both would have the right to apply it, regardless of whether the surviving spouse files a joint declaration with the children.